 Like, so much she could lick them.
 Literally.

 Three years ago in July 2015, Grande caught some major heat after she was secretly filmed licking unpurchased doughnuts that were on display in a California doughnut shop.
 In the same video, she was also heard saying "I hate Americans...
 I hate America."
 Did we mention it was Independence Day?

 She issued a kinda apology not long after the incident, but not many people were buying it.

-In June 2015, Grande penned a blog post chock full of super empowering quotables, like "Being 'empowered' is not the same as being a 'bitch,'" "HAVING SOMETHING TO SAY... is not the same as HAVING A BAD ATTITUDE," and "I am tired of living in a world where women are mostly referred to as a man's past, present or future PROPERTY/POSSESSION.
+Also in June 2015, Grande penned a blog post chock-full of super-empowering quotables, like "Being 'empowered' is not the same as being a 'bitch,'" "HAVING SOMETHING TO SAY... is not the same as HAVING A BAD ATTITUDE," and "I am tired of living in a world where women are mostly referred to as a man's past, present or future PROPERTY/POSSESSION.
 I... do not. belong. to anyone. but myself. and neither do you."